microsoft/rest-api-fuzz-testing/docs/how-to-onboard-a-tool.md

 | RAFT_RUN_CMD | The command text provided in the `command` parameter |
 | RAFT_TASK_INDEX | Array index of the task defined in job definition JSON blob
 | RAFT_SITE_HASH | RAFT deployment hash
+| RAFT_STARTUP_DELAY | How many seconds the tool should wait before starting

 *When the tool is uploaded to the file share via the cli command `python raft.py service upload-tools` a unique file share is created and mounted to the container as read-only.
 The path to the tool folder running the task within the file share is set in **RAFT_TOOL_RUN_DIRECTORY** environment variable.